 This compound and its uses are investigational and have not been approved by the US Food and Drug Administration.
 Efficacy and safety have not been established.
 The information presented should not be construed as a recommendation for use.
 The relevance of findings in preclinical studies to humans is currently being evaluated.

-1 Polatuzumab vedotin is an investigational anti-CD79b ADC currently being studied for its potential to selectively bind to CD79b expressed on B cells.1-3 Polatuzumab vedotin is designed to bind to the CD79b portion of the B-cell receptor, triggering internalization of the receptor complex by the cell.1-3,5,6
+1 Polatuzumab vedotin is an investigational anti-CD79b ADC currently being studied for its potential to selectively bind to CD79b expressed on malignant B cells.1-3 Polatuzumab vedotin is designed to bind to the CD79b portion of the B-cell receptor, triggering internalization of the receptor complex by the cell.1-3,5,6

-3 Preclinical data have shown that polatuzumab vedotin induced tumor regression in multiple xenograft models.1 Polatuzumab vedotin continues to be investigated in ongoing clinical studies.
+3 Preclinical data have shown that MMAE inhibits microtubule polymerization, disrupts cell division, and triggers apoptosis in vitro.5,7 Polatuzumab vedotin continues to be investigated in ongoing clinical studies.

 - Palanca-Wessels MC, Czuczman M, Salles G, et al. Lancet Oncol.
 2015;16:704-715.
 PMID: 25925619

 - Polson AG, Yu SF, Elkins K, et al. Blood.
 2007;110:616-623.
 PMID: 17374736